Jason A. Fitzsimmons

 Washington, DC 20005

-Jason A. Fitzsimmons is a director in Sterne Kessler’s Mechanical & Design Practice Group.
-Jason specializes in obtaining patent protection for cutting edge technologies, conducting complex post-grant proceedings at the USPTO, and providing opinions of counsel.
+Jason A. Fitzsimmons is a director in Sterne Kessler’s Mechanical & Design Practice Group and a member of the firm’s PTAB Leadership Council.
+Jason specializes in conducting complex post-grant proceedings at the USPTO and has a keen understanding of their interplay with district court proceedings.
+He also helps clients obtain patent protection for cutting edge technologies and provides opinions of counsel.

-Jason has broad experience in preparation and prosecution of U.S. and foreign patent applications and in research and preparation of validity, infringement, and patentability opinions.
-His primary areas of technical experience include: sporting goods, medical devices, physiological sensors, communications systems, consumer electronics, automotive systems, industrial equipment, textiles and apparel, optical devices, image collection and processing, and clean energy technologies.
+Jason also has broad experience preparing and prosecuting U.S. and foreign patent applications and preparing infringement, validity, and patentability opinions.
+He is a trusted strategic advisor to clients.
+Jason’s primary areas of technical experience include: sporting goods, clean energy technologies, automotive systems, medical devices, physiological sensors, communications systems, consumer electronics, industrial equipment, apparel, optical devices, and image collection and processing.

-At The George Washington University Law School, Jason was the student editor-in-chief of the American Intellectual Property Law Association (AIPLA) Quarterly Journal.
-He was also a member of the Moot Court Board Executive Committee and vice president of the Student Intellectual Property Law Association (SIPLA).
+At The George Washington University Law School, Jason was the student editor-in-chief of the American Intellectual Property Law Association (AIPLA) Quarterly Journal, a member of the Moot Court Board Executive Committee, and vice president of the Student Intellectual Property Law Association (SIPLA).

-Prior to law school, Jason gained industry experience as an engineer for a defense contractor.
-He managed a project to develop innovative, lightweight armor solutions for combat vehicles and oversaw ballistic testing.
-Additionally, he worked on a project to design a system for remote detection of nuclear materials by overcoming natural phenomena such as particle scattering and temporal detection delays.
+Prior to law school, Jason gained valuable industry experience as an engineer for a defense contractor.
+He managed the development of innovative, lightweight armor solutions for combat vehicles and oversaw ballistic testing.
+Additionally, he helped design a system for remote detection of nuclear materials by overcoming natural phenomena such as particle scattering and temporal detection delays.

 Jason earned his B.S. in physics-engineering, magna cum laude, from Washington & Lee University.